peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 or point) in this mesh buffer.

 <a name='H3DU.MeshBuffer_getAttribute'></a>
-### H3DU.MeshBuffer#getAttribute(name, [semanticIndex])
+### H3DU.MeshBuffer#getAttribute(name, semanticIndex)

 Gets a vertex attribute included in this mesh buffer.

 #### Parameters

-* `name` (Type: number | string)<br>An attribute semantic, such as <a href="H3DU.Semantic.md#H3DU.Semantic.POSITION">H3DU.Semantic.POSITION</a>, "POSITION", or "TEXCOORD_0".
+* `name` (Type: number | String)<br>An attribute semantic, such as <a href="H3DU.Semantic.md#H3DU.Semantic.POSITION">H3DU.Semantic.POSITION</a>, "POSITION", or "TEXCOORD_0".
+Throws an error if this value is a string and the string is invalid.
-* `semanticIndex` (Type: number) (optional)<br>The set index of the attribute for the given semantic.
+* `semanticIndex` (Type: number)<br>The set index of the attribute for the given semantic.
 0 is the first index of the attribute, 1 is the second, and so on.
 This is ignored if "name" is a string.
-Otherwise, if null or omitted, te default value is 0.
+Otherwise, if null or omitted, the default value is 0.

 #### Return Value

-An object describing the vertex attribute, or null of the attribute doesn't exist.
+A <a href="H3DU.BufferHelper.md">vertex attribute object</a>, or null if the attribute doesn't exist.
 (Type: Array.&lt;Object>)

 <a name='H3DU.MeshBuffer_getBounds'></a>
 ### H3DU.MeshBuffer#getBounds()